escowles/recipes/_posts/2020-10-25-cornish-pasty.md

 Source: https://www.thespruceeats.com/traditional-cornish-pasty-recipe-435042 and https://www.daringgourmet.com/authentic-cornish-pasty-recipe/

 Note: apparently steak and rutabaga are traditional, but all the pasties I've had were ground beef and carrots, so that's what I'm using.

+---

+2020-10-27 22:07:35: 7" is very small (about 1/4 cup of filling), and the filling recipe makes at least three times as much filling as four pasties need.
+Next time I think I'll triple the crust recipe and make 6-8 larger pasties.

+These were also pretty dry.
+The recipe called for dusting with flour and topping with pats of butter (I did the flour and skipped the butter).
+So I could just follow the recipe next time, or add some chicken stock to make the filling more moist.
+I also think that adding more salt, and some herbs could go a long way to make the flavor richer.